Potential Health Problems

 Ingestion of toxins (such as lead paint chips, insecticides)

-Brain tumors, Portosystemic shunts. ....
+Brain tumours, Portosystemic shunts. ....
 Improperly routed intestinal blood vessels bypass the liver (one of the body's important waste-product detoxifiers)

 The following are standard tests used to rule out underlying causes of seizures.